rads-31/Global-sales-performance-and-sales-analytics/README.md

 1.Project Title:
----To design and develope a robust,interactive sales and returns analytics dashboard that enables business leaders to track global sales performance, identify areas of inefficiencies and make data-driven decisions across regions,segments and product categories.
+To design and develope a robust,interactive sales and returns analytics dashboard that enables business leaders to track global sales performance, identify areas of inefficiencies and make data-driven decisions across regions,segments and product categories.

 2.Tech stack:
 The dashboard was built usingthe following tools and technologies: